How to Install a 240-Volt Electric Baseboard Heater

 Look in the connection box for the factory wiring connection on the unit's heating element.
 Following the manufacturer's instructions, disconnect the wire connector (wire nut) that holds the connection together.

 Connect one factory wire to a hot power wire from the 240-volt circuit cable, and connect the other factory wire to the second hot power wire from the circuit cable.
 Note that in a standard 240-volt circuit, the black and white wires serve as hot wires since there is no neutral wire.
 Mark the white wire with a band of black electrical tape to indicate that it is a hot wire.

 Connect the bare copper grounding wire to the green grounding screw in the heater connection box.
 Install the connection panel cover.

 Make the Wire Connections at the Thermostat

 Strip about 3/4 inch of insulation from each conducting wire from both cables in the thermostat box.
 Following the thermostat manufacturer's directions, connect the wire leads marked "line" to the wires entering the box from the service panel.
-Connect the wire leads marked "load" to the wires running to the baseboard heater.
+Connect the wire leads labeled "load" to the wires running to the baseboard heater.
 Be sure to place a piece of black or red tape to identify the white wire as hot.
-The bare copper grounding wires in the box should be simply joined together with a wire connector.
+The bare copper grounding wires in the box should be joined with a wire connector.
 If the wall box is metal, it should also be grounded by a grounding pigtail wire.

 Tuck the wires into the box, secure the thermostat to the box with mounting screws, and attach the cover plate.

 Connect the Circuit Breaker

 Working in the main service panel is risky if you are not experienced.
-You must turn off the main breaker before working in the panel, but even with the main breaker off, there are elements in the panel that carry deadly current at all times.
-Never work inside a panel if you are not familiar with all of its parts and how to avoid shock.
+Never work inside a panel if you are unfamiliar with its parts and how to avoid shock.
+You must turn off the main breaker before working in the panel, but even with the main breaker off, there are elements in the panel that carry deadly currents at all times.

 Test the Heater